Frequently Asked Questions

 - Who do I contact for information on authorizations or other information for foster care?

 - Please contact your DCFS caseworker for any information regarding Foster Care authorizations.

 - How long will I be on the waiting list?

-- As services become available in a particular county, the Program Eligibility Specialist will contact the applicants based on the availability of child care services.
+- As services become available, the Family Support Specialist will contact the applicants based on the availability of child care services.

 - How often will my case be re-evaluated once I am approved for child care services?